mayrop/data-analytics-projects/ai/README.md

 where you can use problem_id ∈ [0:7] to evaluate the performance over different instances of the same problem - and to fine-tune your agent to make sure it generalises.
 We recommend you use existing code (from e.g. the AIMA toolbox) to solve this part).

 **Purpose**: This agent is used as an ideal baseline to find the optimal path under ideal circumstances.
-Hint: if you have attended the Lab sessions you will easily be able to reuse most of the code to solve this part (a parser that maps from env.desc to the lab 3 format will be made available).
+**Hint**: if you have attended the Lab sessions you will easily be able to reuse most of the code to solve this part (a parser that maps from env.desc to the lab 3 format will be made available).

 **Requirements:**
 -**Sensors**: Oracle (i.e. you’re allowed to read the location of all object in the environment e.g. using env.desc)